Pushing sustainability boundaries

 One of her favorite parts of this job is turning skeptics into supporters.
 "There’s a huge opportunity.
 People think they understand sustainability, or they think it just looks one way, but if I can really try and dig down to understand what is the problem that they’re trying to solve, can I use something that our team can do to help them?"

-To learn more about how Jill is making this world a better place, read the article on Redshift by Autodesk and watch a four-minute video by clicking here.
+To learn more about how Jill is making this world a better place, read the article on Redshift by Autodesk and watch a four-minute video:

 - Green Trends in Higher-Ed Design